beerproto/dataset/fermentables/README.md

-All malt data is stored as EBC
+All fermentable data is stored as EBC

 To convert between EBC and ASBC you can use the following methods.